Fundraiser:

 As a student Katie learned much about environmental awareness through the various classroom recycling/waste reduction programs, science classes and associated science fairs, and watching fish eggs mature into salmon and then releasing those young into the wild.

-Spring Valley students have learned to be mature, intellectually curious, and respectful - as a parent it was extremely pleasing to see how well behaved the students were during the French trip, this maturity was not lost on those around us, many times the students were complimented on their behavior.
+Montessori Academy students have learned to be mature, intellectually curious, and respectful - as a parent it was extremely pleasing to see how well behaved the students were during the French trip, this maturity was not lost on those around us, many times the students were complimented on their behavior.

 -Lori and Robert Boyer